bioperl/bioperl.github.io/howtos/Beginners.md

                                           -query => $query );
 ```

-Note: This capability to query by string and field is only available for [GenBank] as of [Bioperl version 1.5], queries to other databases, like [Swissprot] or [EMBL], are limited to identifiers and accessions.
+Note: This capability to query by string and field is only available for [GenBank as of Bioperl version 1.5, queries to other databases, like Swissprot or EMBL, are limited to identifiers and accessions.

 Here's another query example, this one will retrieve all *Trypanosoma brucei* ESTs: